Here is a section to help you choose your travel destinations, get a rough idea of the different continents/countries you want to travel to.

 - ATW Travel Itinerary

-Then, like I mention in the ATW Budget section, this is about choices but also money.
+Like I mention in the Travel Budget page, this is about choices but also money.
 If I were you, I wouldn’t reduce the time of your trip because of money issue, I would just pick cheaper countries.
 You could always go again travelling to the other ones when you have a higher budget.

 Choose countries that receive less tourists have many advantages: